Analysis of flow provides details of the flows and the statistics of the channels used in the flows.

 On clicking the "See Detailed stats" option in the overall stats table you can open the detailed stats page for your flow.

 This section shows you the trends of User trips, Engaged Trips, and Converted trips over time.
 If the control group is enabled during the filtered time then the conversion uplift is also shown.

-While the default view is the overall period the flow has been in the published state, you can filter out the stats for the period of interest by filtering on the dates.
+While the default view is the overall period the flow and the defined primary gaol at the time when the flow is published, you can filter out the stats:

 This section helps you to analyze the aggregate channel performances of all the channels that are used in the flow.